 Executing the disable command will remove the compute from the system.
 Any hoomd.run() command executed after disabling a compute will not be able to log computed values with hoomd.analyze.log.

-Restore the state information from the file used to initialize the simulations
+Restore the state information from the file used to initialize the simulations frenkel_ladd_energy interacts with lattice_field and hoomd.hpmc.update. remove_drift.

 Compute the Frenkel-Ladd Energy of a crystal.